NinerBull/AccWideUILayoutSelection/README.md

 * Viewed Tutorial Tooltips
 * Block Guild/Trade/Channel Invite Settings
 * Block General/Trade/Services/LocalDefense Chat Channels

+Settings are automatically saved upon log out, and automatically loaded upon logging in to a character.
+Set it and forget it!

 ## Compatibility
 * **The War Within** - 11.0.7 & 11.1.0